Which Royals Do Americans Love – and Which Ones Do They Loathe?

 King Charles III

-As Charles nears his coronation, it’s telling that only 7% of Americans have a very favorable impression of him, while 25% claim a somewhat favorable impression.
+It’s telling that only 7% of Americans have a very favorable impression of the king, while 25% claim a somewhat favorable impression.
 The numbers are a lot more resolute on the other side of the scale: 19% of Americans have a very unfavorable impression.
-Perhaps most stinging for the Prince of Wales: 30% of Americans say they would rather Charles’ son, Prince William, become king instead, while just 17% say Charles should be king.
+Perhaps most stinging for the former Prince of Wales: 30% of Americans say they would rather Charles’ son, Prince William, become king instead, while just 17% say Charles is the rightful king.
+His cancer diagnosis might tilt the scales, but it has been largely overshadowed by a similar diagnosis in Princess Catherine.

 Honorary Rear Admiral HRH Prince Andrew, the Duke of Kent speaks at the Battle of the Atlantic Charity Reception and Dinner onboard HMS ILLUSTRIOUS in London